tschumann/sandbot/sandbot/readme.txt

 == About ==
 Name: Sandbot
-Description: A deathmatch bot for Half-Life, Half-Life Opposing Force (Deathmatch), Day of Defeat (Territorial Control), Gunman Chronicles, Natural Selection (Combat) and They Hunger (under the hood there is support for Half-Life Opposing Force (Capture the Flag), Team Fortress Classic, Natural Selection (Classic) and The Ship but they are still experimental).
+Description: A deathmatch bot for Half-Life, Half-Life Opposing Force (Deathmatch and Capture the Flag), Day of Defeat (Territorial Control), Gunman Chronicles, Natural Selection (Combat) and They Hunger (under the hood there is support for Half-Life Opposing Force (Capture the Flag), Team Fortress Classic, Natural Selection (Classic) and The Ship but they are still experimental).
 Requirements: Steam versions of either Half-Life, Half-Life Opposing Force or Day of Defeat and the latest versions of Gunman Chronicles, Natural Selection or They Hunger.
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory